AleksandrRogov/DynamicsWebApi/README.md

 webApiUrl | String | A complete URL string to Web API.
 Example of the URL: "https:/myorg.api.crm.dynamics.com/api/data/v8.2/".
 If it is specified then webApiVersion property will not be used even if it is not empty. webApiVersion | String | Version of the Web API.
 Default version is "8.0".

-Configuration property `webApiVersion` is required only when DynamicsWebApi used inside of CRM.
+Configuration property `webApiVersion` is required only when DynamicsWebApi used inside CRM.
 Property `webApiUrl` is required when DynamicsWebApi used externally.
-If both configuration properties set `webApiUrl` will have the highest priority than `webApiVersion`, so the last one will be skipped.
+If both configuration properties set then `webApiUrl` will have a higher priority than `webApiVersion`, so the last one will be skipped.

 ## Request Examples

 DynamicsWebApi supports __Basic__ and __Advanced__ calls to Web API.

-Basic calls can be made by using functions with most commonly used input parameters.
-They are most convenient for simple operations as they do not provide all possible ways of interaction with CRM Web API (for example, [conditional retrievals](https://msdn.microsoft.com/en-us/library/mt607711.aspx#bkmk_DetectIfChanged) are not supported in basic functions).
+Basic calls can be made by using functions with the most common input parameters.
+They are convenient for simple operations as they do not provide all possible ways of interaction with CRM Web API (for example, [conditional retrievals](https://msdn.microsoft.com/en-us/library/mt607711.aspx#bkmk_DetectIfChanged) are not supported in basic functions).